Grendahl/t-rex-faq/README.md

 ## What does the red (!) mean?
 After generating a DAG the miner computes its checksum. (!) next to it indicates that the checksum is invalid for the current epoch, and the DAG buffer is corrupted.

 The most common cause for this is excessive memory overclock.
 If the DAG buffer is corrupted, the affected GPU may produce invalid shares which will reduce your effective hashrate.

-Sometimes invalid shares percentage is very low and can be ignored, otherwise dial memory overclock down until (!) no longer appears.
+Sometimes invalid shares percentage is very low and can be ignored, otherwise lower your memory overclock until (!) no longer appears.

 ## High CPU usage
 If you experience high CPU usage by T-Rex miner process on Windows and your NVIDIA drivers are 471.11 or newer, the most likely cause is the "Hardware-accelerated GPU Scheduling" feature.

 To disable it, go to Start -> Settings -> Display -> Graphics settings, and turn it off.

 ## Why can't I save settings in the web gui?
 You probably don't have a config file in the t-rex directory, or you forgot to launch t-rex with the -c (--config) option.

 ## What are the red numbers behind the R:?
 That's the percentage of rejected shares.

 This is often an issue with your OC settings being too aggressive, causing the card to be unstable.

 ## How do I create an API Key?
 --api-generate-key does not automatically append/edit the JSON at the current moment, in the meanwhile we have to do it manually.